-Examines the various styles and formats used in public relations writing and how they impact target audiences, message strategies, and channel selection.
+The course examines the various styles and formats used in public relations writing and how they impact target audiences, message strategies, and channel selection.
 Laboratory is required.
 Prerequisite: CO 221 and AR 204 (for communication majors and minors).

 CO 333 Feature Writing (W)